United States Army Air Forces Contract Flying School Airfields: Glider Pilot Training

 A subset of the CFS's were Glider Training Schools.
 Their mission was to train unpowered glider pilots; not powered aircraft pilots.
-Military Gliders were a new development that began in the 1920s when after the Treaty of Versailes, the German Air Force was disbanded.
+Military Gliders were a new development that began in the 1920s when after the Treaty of Versailles, the German Air Force was disbanded.
 However, the treaty did not prohibit Germany from having sport gliding clubs, and by the late 1920s, many glider flying clubs had been established throughout the country.
 When the Nazi Party took over Germany in the early 1930s, the young men in the glider clubs formed the core of the new Luftwaffe.
 German DFS-230 combat gliders were used in the invasion of Belgium in May 1940 when they landed on top of the Eben Emael Fort and captured it.
 They were also used in the invasion of Crete.
 These actions led to the British and later American interest in Combat Gliders and their integration into their armed forces.

 In 1941 the Air Corps directed Flying Training Command to establish a glider training program, however given the Army's inexperience, it was decided to utilize civilian glider and soaring schools in a similar manner to the primary powered flight program.
 Many glider pilots were already qualified and skilled powered aircraft pilots who had earned their CAA (Civil Aeronautic Administration) civilian pilot's license before war broke out.
 Other trainees for the glider pilot program had already gone through flight training but had been disqualified, not for lack of skill, but for problems beyond their control such as slightly deficient eyesight.

 The main operation got under way at Twenty Nine Palms Army Airfield, in the California desert, where thermal conditions were great for soaring flights.
 A facility, named Condor Field, was utilized with C-47 Skytrains flown by Women Airforce Service Pilots (WASP)s being used as tow tugs for the gliders, with Laister-Kauffman TG-4A sailplanes used for glider training.